 Students must initiate the late withdrawal process by 5 p.m. of the last class day of the semester.
-When all the documentation for the late withdrawal has been received and verified after the end of the semester, the Vice President for Student Affairs & Dean of Students Office will contact the faculty members about a grade change from the already posted grade to a “WP or “WF”.
+When all the documentation for the late withdrawal has been received and verified after the end of the semester, the Division of Enrollment, Marketing, and Communications will contact the faculty members about a grade change from the already posted grade to a “WP or “WF”.
 The late withdrawal process should not be used as a way to change already existing grades.
-If a student appears to have completed the class and been issued a final grade, that student will need to provide further supporting documentation from the course instructor (the late withdrawal verification form to be issued by the Dean of Students Office) giving reasons why he or she would support a late withdrawal.
+If a student appears to have completed the class and been issued a final grade, that student will need to provide further supporting documentation from the course instructor (the late withdrawal verification form to be issued by the Vice President for Enrollment, Marketing, and Communications Office) giving reasons why he or she would support a late withdrawal.

 If a petition for a late withdrawal is denied, unclear, or submitted beyond stated deadlines, the case may be referred to an Appeals Committee.

 In very rare cases, students may not be able to initiate the withdrawal by 5 p.m. on the last class day of the semester.
 However, no withdrawal paperwork will be accepted or appeal considered on withdrawal petitions submitted any later than the following:

 for a spring or summer class, the last class day the fall semester following that term;

 for a fall class, the last class day of the spring semester following that term.